Mar History, Family Crest & Coats of Arms

 The ancestors of the first family to use the name Mar lived among the ancient Scottish people called the Picts.
 The Mar family lived in a place called Mar, which was in the county of Aberdeen.
 It may come from the Old Norse word marr, which was an extremely rare word, that was usually associated with the sea, but sometimes referred to a marsh or a fen.
 In this sense, Mar would be a habitational name.

 The surname Mar was first found in Yorkshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Mar family
+Early History of the Mar family

 This web page shows only a small excerpt of our Mar research.
 Another 157 words (11 lines of text) covering the years 1120, 1296, and 1353 are included under the topic Early Mar History in all our PDF Extended History products and printed products wherever possible.